johnston9/Testing-Shot-Caller/TESTING.md

   1. Click on the "Add Shot" tab on the Shotlist page and the "Add Shot" form opens.<br>
   2. Input the fields, e.g. - Description - "Jack looks on" and add a sketch or image, e.g. "shotsketch" then submit. <br>
   3. A Success message displays and the Shot is added.
-  4. Refresh the page and the Shot is ordered correctly and all the imputs display and the image "shotsketch" is added.<br>
+  4. The Shot is ordered correctly, as the number input was 6 it was correctly changed to 5, and all the imputs display and the image "shotsketch" is added.<br>

 <p align="center"> <strong>Add the Inputs</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/shotadd1.png" width="50%">
 </h2>

-<p align="center"> <strong>Success Message and Shot "6" is Added</strong></p>
+<p align="center"> <strong>Shot is Added</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/shotadd2.png" width="50%">
 </h2>